Jameshunter1/Portfolio/README.md

  5. Open your browser and navigate to http://localhost:3000 to view the app.

+## Features

+ - Implemented the contact form functionality, allowing users to submit their information and open their local email app with pre-populated fields for easy sending.
+ - Automated deployment and continuous integration using Vercel
+ - Server-side rendering for improved performance and SEO
+ - Integration with Sanity.io content management system for easy content updates

 ## Folder Structure

 The folder structure for this project is as follows: